 So, suppose you're facing one of these charges, and you don't have any criminal record, and you specifically don't have any sex-related offenses on your record.
 In that case, you're definitely in the ballpark to avoid that sex registration.

-However, you're going to have to get an attorney who's been down this road before, is local to the court where your case is pending, knows the prosecutors, knows the judges, and knows how to handle one of these cases — knows what type of evidence and information to present to the prosecutor and judge and also knows how to negotiate.
+However, you're going to have to get an attorney who's been down this road before, is local to the court where your case is pending, knows the prosecutors and judges, and knows how to handle one of these cases—knows what type of evidence and information to present to the prosecutor and judge and also knows how to negotiate.

 Contact Our Law Firm for Help

-Other times the person doesn't deserve to have to register as a sex offender, and the prosecutors are just going too far, and they need to be convinced that you should be able to plea to a different charge and not have to register as a sex defender.
+Other times, the person doesn't deserve to have to register as a sex offender, and the prosecutors are just going too far. they need to be convinced that you should be able to plea to a different charge and not have to register as a sex defender.

-And finally, there are those cases where the person didn't intentionally do anything wrong, shouldn't have to register as a sex offender, shouldn't have to plea to a sex offense.
+Finally, there are those cases where the person didn't intentionally do anything wrong, shouldn't have to register as a sex offender, and shouldn't have to plea to a sex offense.
 That person will have to go to trial and convince twelve members of the community that they're not guilty.

-If we can get that done, then we put you in a great position to move forward with your life, not having to deal with the criminal justice system and not have to deal with the arduous task of having to register as a sex offender because you were convicted of Penal Code Section 243.3 – sexual battery.
+If we can successfully navigate these legal hurdles, we can put you in a great position to move forward with your life.
+You won't have to deal with the criminal justice system, and you won't have to register as a sex offender because you were convicted of Penal Code Section 243.3 – sexual battery.
+There is a path to a positive outcome, and we're here to guide you through it.

 Related: